PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Experiments

-Environments from existing literature use a small set of atomic propositions shared by all LTL specifications.
-Since PlatoLTL removes the need for this restriction, we introduce two novel environments, covering a diverse range of state and action spaces as well as atomic propositions.
+\textbf{Environments.} Environments from existing literature use a small set of propositions shared by all LTL specifications \cite{jackermeier_deepltl_2025}.
+Since PlatoLTL removes this restriction, we introduce four novel predicate-based environments that admit a large (or even continuous) vocabulary of parameterized propositions, and resemble \textit{abstractions} of robotics tasks while supporting a high specification complexity.

-The continuous \textit{RGBZoneEnv} environment expands upon the \textit{ZoneEnv} environment introduced by \citet{vaezipoor_ltl2action_2021}, and requires a 2D point agent to navigate between a collection of colored zones, with zone colors resampled from across the RGB spectrum upon each environment reset.
-Atomic propositions are drawn from the predicate $\mathsf{at}(r,g,b)$ for entering a colored zone with RGB value $(r, g, b)$.
-To observe zones, the agent has a \textit{single} LiDAR that returns the distance and RGB value of the closest zone in each bin; essentially, a 1-dimensional RGB-D camera.
+The continuous \textit{RGBZoneEnv} environment expands upon \citet{vaezipoor_ltl2action_2021}'s \textit{ZoneEnv}, and requires a 2D point agent to navigate between a collection of colored zones, with zone colors resampled from across the RGB spectrum upon each environment reset.
+To observe zones, the agent has a \textit{single} LiDAR that returns the distance and RGB value of the closest zone in each bin.
+This environment is an abstraction of mobile navigation with an RGB-D camera.

-Meanwhile, the discrete \textit{FalloutWorld} environment expands upon \citet{vaezipoor_ltl2action_2021}'s \textit{LetterWorld} environment and requires a 2D grid-based agent to navigate between a collection of grid coordinates while not exceeding the permitted exposure to a hazardous radiation field; both the grid coordinates and radiation field are resampled upon each environment reset.
-Atomic propositions are drawn from the predicates $\mathsf{loc}(x,y)$ for entering the grid coordinate $(x, y)$, and $\mathsf{rad}(tol)$ for exceeding the radiation intensity threshold $tol$.
-To observe grid coordinates, the agent receives a \textit{single} top-down image encoding only its own location.
-It also receives a top-down image of the radiation field intensities.
+The continuous \textit{XYZEnv} and \textit{XYXYEnv} environments expand upon \citet{voloshin_eventual_2023}'s \textit{FlatWorld}, and require a point agent to navigate between an arbitrary number of positions in space; the positions are resampled upon each environment reset. \textit{XYZEnv} considers controlling a point in 3D space, while \textit{XYXYEnv} considers simultaneously controlling two points in 2D space (for a total of 4 dimensions).
+Note that \textit{XYXYEnv} admits \textit{conjunctions}, since the agent can be at two positions simultaneously. \textit{XYZEnv} is an abstraction of quadcopter navigation or single-arm manipulation under task-space control, while \textit{XYXYEnv} is an abstraction of bimanual manipulation under task-space control.

-Note that both environments admit a very large or even \textit{infinite} number of possible atomic propositions; \textit{RGBZoneEnv} admits a continuous spectrum of colors, while \textit{FalloutWorld} admits a continuous range of radiation intensity thresholds (as well as the discrete range of grid locations).
-Note also that neither observation space can be partitioned into $2^{|\mathit{AP}_\varphi|}$ proposition-specific observations from identical observation functions under output transformation.
-Further details on the environments can be found in Appendix \ref{app:experimental_details:environments}.
+The discrete \textit{FalloutWorld} environment expands upon \citet{vaezipoor_ltl2action_2021}'s \textit{LetterWorld}, and requires a 2D grid-based agent to navigate between an arbitrary number of grid coordinates while not exceeding the permitted exposure to radiation; both the grid coordinates and radiation field are resampled upon each environment reset.
+The agent observes a top-down image encoding its location and a top-down image of the radiation field intensity.
+This environment is an abstraction of waypoint-level navigation at nuclear sites.
+See Appendix \ref{app:experimental_details:environments} for details on each environment.